jlewis92/DevToArticleRepo/markdown/dev/gitRepoAutomation.md

 https://jlewis92@bitbucket.org/jlewistest/conversionrepo.git - BitBucket
 ```

 We can see that this URL essentially has 2 parts, the base path which won't change between repositories and the end point URL, which will.
-This means all we need to is write a script which can assemble the new URL from the old and attach it to the new base path.
+This means all we need to do is write a script which can assemble the new URL from the old and attach it to the new base path.
 We also need to get the script to work on all repositories in a folder so that we can automate the update process.

 I decided to use PowerShell for this as it's the scripting language I know best, but pretty much all scripting languages should work.